-- Every day ingredients: the ingredients needed for the recipe are simple and easy to find at the local shops.
-There is nothing needed that requires a visit to a speciality store.
+- Every day ingredients: this chocolate chip banana pancakes recipe uses ingredients which are simple and easy to find at the local shops.
+There is nothing needed that requires a visit to a specialty store.

 - Pantry staples: other than the bananas which are best served fresh, the ingredients are pantry staples that you won't have to rush out and buy at the last minute.
 You can have them on hand and grab them out to whip up a feast as needed.